Matrax/QuickGraphicsMath/README.md

 ## Description

-QuickGraphicsMath is a C++ header-only library that provide some functions and classes to manipulate vectors, matrices or other useful tools in graphics software.
+QuickGraphicsMath is a C++17 header-only library that provide some functions and classes to manipulate vectors, matrices or other useful tools in graphics software.

 It's not the fastest library for math, but easy to use and install in your project.